nirtamir2/ai-sdk-slides/slides.md

 - [browserbase](https://github.com/browserbase/js-sdk?tab=readme-ov-file#vercel-ai-sdk-integration) - Browser tool that runs a headless browser

 <!--
-The examples we've seen so far are just the beginning.
+The examples we"ve seen so far are just the beginning.
 As you delve deeper into AI integration, you can explore more advanced concepts like creating agents, defining complex tasks, incorporating real-time data, and connecting to various external APIs.
 The possibilities are vast and exciting.
  -->

 ---